Heart of Ice (Batman: The Animated Series): Production

-This is the first episode of the series directed by Bruce Timm and written by Paul Dini.
+This is the first episode of Batman: The Animated Series directed by Bruce Timm and written by Paul Dini.
+During the show's development, Timm, Dini and Mitch Brian discussed revamping certain Batman villains and Mr. Freeze came up.
+Timm suddenly had an idea that "Freeze gets critically wounded when his cryogenics experiment goes awry.
+From that point on, he considers himself 'dead,' dead to emotions, dead to humanity, literally 'cold as ice,' inside as well as out".
+The team decided to make a character generally disliked by comic fans into an impactful villain, "a character who was as emotionally cold as he was physically".
+As Dini wrote the script, he came up with the image of a weeping Freeze in his cell, with his tears freezing and turning into snowflakes, and decided that the best way to create the character's motivations was to make it emotionally charged, in a way that Timm described that "combined my 'dead, cold, emotionless' Freeze with his 'bleeding heart' Freeze".
+While originally planned for the episode's ending, the scene of the crying wound up not appearing, and Timm and Dini mentioned that if they could go back and do any episode again, they would do "Heart of Ice" and would include this.
+It was, however, used in the film Batman & Robin (1997).

 Timm first thought of Anthony Hopkins and Anthony Zerbe to play Mr. Freeze, but later came up with Michael Ansara to voice the character.
 Ansara initially clashed with Timm, who wanted Freeze to sound like a robot, without showing any emotion; Ansara said that this would make the character sound too flat.
 He eventually found the right voice, however.

-On the commentary track for "Heart of Ice" on the Batman: The Animated Series, Volume One DVD, producer Bruce Timm stated that Spectrum Animation was responsible for airbrushing Mr. Freeze's helmet in every frame that featured him.
-Such attention to detail ultimately drove the studio to bankruptcy; most of their staff members are now working for Production I.G.

 Batman says "My God!" while watching the tape, which was unusual in a cartoon, as the censors considered any mention of religion or any expletive inappropriate.
 Timm mentioned on the DVD commentary for the episode that he considers it strange they never caught it.
 When Toon Disney aired this episode, the network removed the phrase.
 They also removed Freeze's line, "I'd kill for that."

-The planned ending was to have a weeping Freeze in his cell, with his tears freezing and turning into snowflakes.
-Timm and Dini mentioned that if they could go back and do any episode again, they would do "Heart of Ice" and would include this.
-It was, however, used in the film Batman & Robin.

 The police officer in the scene which introduces Mr. Freeze was voiced by Bob Hastings, who voiced Commissioner Gordon.
-Mark Hamill, who voiced Ferris Boyle here, later made the first of many appearances as the Joker in the DC Animated Universe.
+Mark Hamill, who voiced Ferris Boyle, later made the first of many appearances as the Joker in the DC Animated Universe (DCAU).
 He originally got the role of Boyle and offered to play one of the villains.
 When Tim Curry dropped out of the role of the Joker, Hamill got the part.